General Eligibility Criteria

 All other considerations being equal, the committee will give preference to:

 - fund an untenured faculty member's proposal who is at the rank of Assistant or Associate Professor;

 - new activity versus continuing activity;

 - faculty members who have not received a research award for two years or more;

 - faculty members who have been granted an award previously and completed their activity and submitted the final questionnaire to the committee within 3 months of completion; Turning in final reports the day of new FRCAC requests does not constitute proper FRCAC project close-out.

 - All of the untenured faculty members may receive up to 4 summer stipend grants total.
 These may be awarded on four consecutive summers.

 - Tenured faculty members may receive as many as 3 summer stipends in a six year period, as long as they are not within two consecutive summers.

 - A faculty member may receive up to one course reassigned time per semester.

 - The faculty applicant may also receive up to two consecutive semesters of reassigned time.

-- Total Limits on Reassigned Time: Eac faculty member may receive up to three semesters of FRCAC-funded reassigned time every six years.
+- Total Limits on Reassigned Time: Each faculty member may receive up to three semesters of FRCAC-funded reassigned time every six years.

 - Applicants can request up to 2 consecutive semesters and summer funding (a full year) at a time.
 This includes reassigned time, equipment, lab costs, supplies, etc.

 - When funding is granted, the recipient will not be eligible to receive new FRCAC funding until 12 months have passed AND the applicant must not have an active FRCAC funding account when the application is submitted.

 - Additional funding will not be granted for "continuations" of projects that have already been funded.

-- Except for reassigned time and summer stipend, individual shall have no more than two projects funded in a period of six years.
+- Except for reassigned time and summer stipend, faculty shall have no more than two projects funded in a period of six years.

 The committee requires a final report on all projects.
 Failure to submit a final report will result in sanctions not only to the individual but the department.